top of page

 1 Quart @ $14.00 each

-Schizachyrium scoparium - Little Bluestem (1 and 2)
+Schizachyrium scoparium - Little Bluestem (3)

 lovely gray-green foliage, 2-4', S, dry-medium-adaptable, nice fall color, deer, black walnut, nesting material, food and shelter for birds, host plant to Dusted Skipper, Indian Skipper, Crossline Skipper, Cobweb Skipper, and several others, Eastern North America